-In this work, we further developed the global planet formation model presented in \cite{Lau2022,Lau2024b} to include the effect of internal photoevaporation and modeled planetesimal formation and evolution in the final stage of a protoplanetary disk.
+In this work, we further develop the global planet formation model presented in \cite{Lau2022,Lau2024b} to include the effect of internal photoevaporation and model planetesimal formation and evolution in the final stage of a protoplanetary disk.
 We identified a scenario that leads to the formation of multiple dynamical classes of small planetary bodies surviving after disk dissipation.
 In the following, Sec. \ref{sec:methods} summarizes the methods adopted in \cite{Lau2022,Lau2024b} and the new implementations in this work.
-The results are presented in Sect. \ref{sec:results}, which are followed by the discussions and outlooks in Sect. \ref{sec:dis}.
+The results are presented in Sect. \ref{sec:results}, followed by the discussions and outlooks in Sect. \ref{sec:dis}.
 Our findings are summarized in Sect. \ref{sec:concl}.